lucasssvaz/esp-summit-br-2025-zigbee/README.md

 You can use your OS native package manager to install the dependencies, however, it is recommended to use `nvm` -- Node.js version manager.

-The following instructions are provided in detail, as parts of the Node.js ecosystem may not be immediately intuitive to some users."

 The following instructions are provided in detail, as parts of the Node.js ecosystem may not be immediately intuitive to some users.
 These steps have been tested on Linux only.
 The general approach should be similar on other operating systems with some possible adjustments.

 If you run into major problems installing and configuring the dependencies, feel free to open an issue — we’ll do our best to update the instructions accordingly.